 Do you work to live, or live to work?
 There’s a paradox in the parable.
 You can do one or the other, but I’d say you’re only really free, and only really successful, when you can choose to do either and both when called upon.
 Can you grind yourself like axe blade on a stone, indifferent to comfort or ease?
 Can you endure hunger and poverty and embarrassment for your ideals?
 More importantly, can you tell when it’s time to do one and not the other?
 Can you balance temperance and justice, and wisdom and fortitude?
 And most important of all, have you set your eyes on faith, hope, and charity, having worked out your salvation in fear and trembling, that you might enjoy the peace that passes understanding?
 Our earthly approximations of these things are a child’s notion, yet though that’s the best I can hope for, I’m still a long way off.

 By the way, if you’re wondering what I’m buying with my Substack riches, I have gotten a few books, but the vast majority of the money just gets mixed into the general family fund.
-You’ve gotten my daughters trips to fun places, school clothes, their own books, and much else besides.
+You the subscribers have gotten my daughters trips to fun places, school clothes, their own books, and much else besides.
 But my personal favorite thing to spend my writing money on is this:

 That’s the good stuff, old-school non-homogenized whole milk from a small dairy operation in a rural area not far from where I used to live.
 I get it for my girls.
 I feel every bit the aristocrat when I turn my nose up at the store brand stuff and get them the best milk I can find.
 The rich guys can have their sailboats, and more power to them.
 I’m happy to give my girls a healthy start.
 Thank you all for making that possible.